 Dog Suffocation Awareness: Bree Almost Suffocated In A Chip Bag—Prevent Pet Suffocation

 by Bonnie Harlan

-On Friday, April 4, 2014, Jude Dillon arrived home from work in Norfolk, England to an all too familiar sight.
-Her beautiful four-year-old beagle, Bree, was lying unconscious and not breathing, with a family size bag of Frito Lay’s Doritos chips stuck firmly over her head and shoulders that the curious dog had pulled out of the trash bin.
+On Friday, April 4, 2014, Jude Dillon arrived home from work in Norfolk, England, to an all too familiar sight.
+Her beautiful four-year-old beagle, Bree, was lying unconscious and not breathing.
+She had a family-sized bag of Frito-Lay’s Doritos chips stuck firmly over her head and shoulders.
+Curious, Jude had pulled it out of the trash bin.

+Dog Suffocation Awareness: Bree Almost Suffocated In A Chip Bag—Prevent Pet Suffocation